olavrenin-data-scientist/solid-garbanzo/general/forking-guide.md

 - **Cloning** allows you to work on the code locally on your computer.
 - **Pull requests** enable you to suggest changes to the original project.

-By following this guide, you should be able to fork the `solid-garbanzo` repository, make changes, and contribute to the project in a way that’s safe and collaborative.

 Feel free to reach out if you need any help or have questions!